A BRIEF HISTORY OF CARDIFF, WALES

 From the late 18th century Wales was transformed by the industrial revolution.
 At that time increasing amounts of iron were exported from Cardiff.
 However it was difficult to transport iron to the port by land so in 1794 a canal was built.
 In 1798 a sea basin was created with a sea lock to allow ships in where they could be loaded or unloaded from barges or from the wharf.

-In 1796 a writer said of Cardiff: 'The inhabitants of this town and neighbourhood carry on a considerable trade to Bristol and send thither great quantities of oats, barley, salt butter and poultry of all kinds and from this town there are not less than 8,780 tons of cast and wrought iron shipped annually to London and other places'.
+In 1796 a writer said of Cardiff: 'The inhabitants of this town and neighborhood carry on a considerable trade to Bristol and send thither great quantities of oats, barley, salt butter and poultry of all kinds and from this town there are not less than 8,780 tons of cast and wrought iron shipped annually to London and other places'.

 CARDIFF IN THE 19th CENTURY